amckenna41/iso3166-flags/README.md

 Updates
 -------
-ISO3166 codes and names sometimes change due to various geopolitical reasons so it was important for the naming conventions and flags to reflect these changes.
-To do this, I created an API/Python software package called [iso3166-updates](iso3166-updates) which pulls the latest updates for all ISO3166-2 countrys/subdivisions, exporting these to a JSON.
+ISO 3166 codes and names sometimes change due to various geopolitical reasons so it was important for the naming conventions and flags to reflect these changes.
+To do this, I created an API/Python software package called [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) which pulls the latest updates for all ISO 3166-2 countrys/subdivisions, exporting these to a JSON.
 An API

 Installation
 ------------